-While in the past decade parties only occasionally described a transaction as a "merger of equals" regardless of the post-merger structure of the combined company, the years 2009-2013 saw a relative increase in that label, with eight announced transactions in our sample pool where either the parties labeled it as such in the initial press release or categorized it as such in contemporaneous statements.
+While in the past decade parties only occasionally described a transaction as a "merger of equals" regardless of the post-merger structure of the combined company, the years 2009-2014 saw a relative increase in that label, with 11 announced transactions in our sample pool where either the parties labeled it as such in the initial press release or categorized it as such in contemporaneous statements.
 This increasing trend of labeling transactions as a "merger of equals" stalled in 2012, during which there were no such announced transactions.
 Even still, while none of the announced strategic transactions in 2012 were described by the parties as a "merger of equals" and a premium was paid in every instance, a number of these transactions did have certain power sharing characteristics, as discussed further below.
-The stall in the trend of "merger of equals" transactions appears to have been short lived as 2013 was a relatively active year for such transactions.
-There were four transactions labeled by the parties as a "merger of equals" announced in 2013, a number similar to the numbers of such transactions in the past five years, with the exclusion of 2012.
-Out of the announced strategic transactions that we reviewed involving equity as a currency (in whole or in part) over the past five years, the significant transactions described by the parties as a "merger of equals" were the Live Nation, Inc./Ticketmaster Entertainment transaction announced on February 10, 2009, the RRI Energy, Inc./Mirant Corporation transaction announced on April 11, 2010, the UAL Corporation/Continental Airlines, Inc. transaction announced on May 2,
+The stall in the trend of "merger of equals" transactions appears to have been short lived as 2013 and 2014 were relatively active years for such transactions.
+There were four transactions labeled by the parties as a "merger of equals" announced in 2013 and three such transactions in 2014, numbers similar to the numbers of such transactions in the past six years, with the exclusion of 2012.
+Out of the announced strategic transactions that we reviewed involving equity as a currency (in whole or in part) over the past six years, the significant transactions described by the parties as a "merger of equals" were the Live Nation, Inc./Ticketmaster Entertainment transaction announced on February 10, 2009, the RRI Energy, Inc./Mirant Corporation transaction announced on April 11, 2010, the UAL Corporation/Continental Airlines, Inc. transaction announced on May 2, 2010, the Northeast Utilities/N STAR Inc. transaction announced on October 16, 2010, the AMB Property Corporation/ProLogis transaction announced on January 31, 2011, the ultimately terminated Deutsche Börse AG/NYSE Euronext transaction announced on February 15, 20115, the Holly Corporation/Frontier Oil Corporation transaction announced on February 22, 2011, the ultimately terminated Allied World Assurance Company Holdings, AG/Transatlantic Holdings, Inc. transaction announced on June 12, 20116, the Office Depot/OfficeMax transaction announced on February 21, 2013, the Inergy Midstream/Crestwood Midstream transaction announced May 6, 2013, the ultimately terminated Publicis/Omnicom transaction announced on July 28, 20137, the Applied Materials/Tokyo Electron transaction announced on September 24, 2013, the RF Micro Devices, Inc./TriQuint Semiconductor, Inc. transaction announced on February 24, 2014, the Alliant Techsystems where the CEO of the target took on a greater role at the combined company than his counterpart at the acquirer, such as the Leucadia National Corporation/Jefferies Group, Alliant Techsystems/Orbital Sciences, Actavis/Forest Laboratories and Media General/LIN Media.
+The Washington Prime Group/Glimcher Realty Trust transaction presents an interesting example of power sharing as the target CEO will become the CEO and vice chairman of the combined company and will report to the current CEO of the acquiror, who will become the executive chairman of the combined company.
+These transactions are discussed further below.